Hip Replacement Decisions Often Come Gradually

 From Prehab to Rehab

 Rehab started even before Sheila had surgery to prepare for recovery.
-She met with physical therapist Mari Wahlgren, DPT, ATC, first to discuss her goals after surgery.
+She met with physical therapist Mari Wahlgren, DPT, ATC of Physical Therapy at St. Luke's first to discuss her goals after surgery.
 “We talked about the layout of her home, location of stairs, furniture and rugs, and her timeline for returning to work,” Mari said.
 “She knew what she wanted.”

 Dr. Nwachuku replaced Sheila’s hip from the front, so he could avoid cutting her muscles, but moving them aside instead to reach and replace the joint.
 He says this method gets his patient out of bed and walking soon after surgery.
 He replaced her deteriorated ball and socket with plastic-lined metal parts on Aug.
 29, 2019.
 It should last 20-30 years Nwachuku says.